notglossy/frankenpress/README.md

 - `SERVER_NAME`: change the addresses on which to listen, the provided hostnames will also be used for the generated TLS certificate
 - `CADDY_GLOBAL_OPTIONS`: inject global options (debug most common)
 - `FRANKENPHP_CONFIG`: inject config under the frankenphp directive

-#### Sidekick Cache

-- `CACHE_LOC`: Where to store cache.
-Defaults to /var/www/html/wp-content/cache
-- `CACHE_RESPONSE_CODES`: Which status codes to cache.
-Defaults to 200,404,405
-- `BYPASS_PATH_PREFIX`: Which path prefixes to not cache.
-Defaults to /wp-admin,/wp-json
-- `BYPASS_HOME`: Whether to skip caching home.
-Defaults to false.
-- `PURGE_KEY`: Create a purge key that must be validated on purge requests.
-Helps to prevent malicious intent.
-No default.
-- `PURGE_PATH`: Create a custom route for the cache purge API path.
-Defaults to /\_\_cache/purge.
-- `TTL`: Defines how long objects should be stored in cache.
-Defaults to 6000.

 #### Wordpress